Seal vs. Seal Lions

 Both animals are adapted to life on land and in the water.
 They have excellent vision in both environments and great flexibility that help them to avoid their natural predators and find food on a daily basis.

-We encourage you to stop by Oceans of Fun to meet our animals in person.
+We encourage you to stop by Ocean Connections to meet our animals in person.
 Seals and sea lions actually have more in common than is different!